H-Rawat/python-lessons/README.md

 add `end=''` in the print statement to avoid the print statement showing the next print in the next line.
 `print('hello', end='')`

+---

+If a function in python returns nothing then it return `None`.